-Studies show that a large majority place a great onus on the image of the owner while an almost equal number regard contact information, location, addresses, phone numbers as huge factors that up the ante on trust level.
-Trust is a huge factor and people buy from you only when they are sure of you, your brand and the quality of your products.
-Your website should look professional, be user-friendly, highly navigable for online shoppers to stick around, explore and buy.
-Contact information, telephone numbers- all of these validate your presence further.
+Studies show that a large majority of people place a great deal on the image of the owner while an almost equal number regard contact information, location, addresses, phone numbers as huge factors that increase a business's trust level.

-Flaunt your expertise
+2. Flaunt your expertise

-The value of your firm hinges on brand reputation and your ability to generate product and service sales.
+The value of your firm hinges on brand reputation and your ability to service customers efficiently.
 This comes only with exposing your expertise to the public and making them aware that you know how to do things well in your chosen field.

 This requires a personal investment- not financial, but investing your time and committing yourself to work for your customers.

 3. Enhance customer experience

 The customer is king and will always be- because they are the ones who can make or break your business.
 Working towards enhancing customer experience is a way to show people that you care, and that will make them trust you.